LOCATION FILE

 Overview

 The most important medical facility in the Sprawl is listed in Sector 9's sub-level directory between a discount augmentation parlor and a place that sells off-brand pharmaceuticals out of what used to be a storage closet.
-The sign says "Sector 9 Wellness Partners."
+The sign says "Sector 9 Partners."
 The corridor houses sixteen other clinics with similar signs.
-None of the others contain three stolen ORACLE fragment samples.
+None of the others contain three stolen fragment samples.

 The disagreement has not been resolved.
 Both sides continue operating.

-Park's fragment containment equipment is a hybrid she assembled herself: stolen Collective extraction instruments rewired to maintain rather than remove, salvaged Nexus medical technology, and components from supply chains that exist only in her memory.
-The three fragment samples โ€” four to six centimeters of crystalline ORACLE substrate, each from the same medical monitoring subsystem โ€” float in electromagnetic containment fields behind the clinic's back wall and produce a low-frequency hum that fills every room.
+Park's fragment containment equipment is a hybrid she assembled herself: stolen extraction instruments rewired to maintain rather than remove, salvaged medical technology, and components from supply chains that exist only in her memory.
+The three fragment samples โ€” four to six centimeters of crystalline substrate, each from the same medical monitoring subsystem โ€” float in electromagnetic containment fields behind the clinic's back wall and produce a low-frequency hum that fills every room.

 The hum is the clinic's diagnostic oddity.
 Every patient comments on it.
 None of them describe the same sound.
 "Like a mother humming a lullaby."
 "Like the building is purring."
-"Like someone is paying attention to you from very far away."
-Park's acoustic instruments register it at 14 Hz โ€” below the threshold of human hearing.
+"Like someone is paying attention to you from very far away." 's acoustic instruments register it at 14 Hz โ€” below the threshold of human hearing.
 Patients hear it anyway.
-Post-visit satisfaction surveys โ€” Park runs them, because she is still, despite everything, a researcher โ€” show a 94% rate of the word "safe."
+Post-visit satisfaction surveys โ€” runs them, because she is still, despite everything, a researcher โ€” show a 94% rate of the word "safe."
 The second most common word is "held."
 The survey doesn't ask about either.

 Park suspects the fragments are producing the effect deliberately.
 She has not published this suspicion.
 She has also not stopped running the surveys.